 Continue to exercise increased caution in Hong Kong due to civil unrest.

 Country Summary: Since June 2019, large scale and smaller political demonstrations have taken place in various areas of Hong Kong, including MTR stations, shopping malls, universities, and at Hong Kong International airport.
 While many demonstrations have been peaceful, some have resulted in violent confrontations between protesters and police – or between protesters and people who oppose the demonstrations – leading to serious injuries.
-Police have used a variety of crowd control measures, including tear gas, rubber bullets, and water cannons.
+Police have used a variety of crowd control measures, including tear gas, pepper spray, rubber bullets, and water cannons.
 Some protesters have lit fires, built barricades, and thrown Molotov cocktails (petrol bombs).
 Police have identified and seized weapons and explosive materials linked to ongoing protest activity.
 On October 4, the government invoked the Emergency Regulations Ordinance to ban face masks at public gatherings.
 Any protests that take place without a permit are considered illegal.